Canker Sores: An Overview

 Canker sores (mouth ulcers) plague the lives of millions.
 While for some these

-small oral ulcerations present only a minor nuisance, for others, canker sores (mouth ulcers) make life nearly unbearable.
-The situation is
+small oral ulcerations present only a minor nuisance, for others, canker sores (mouth ulcers) make life

-often made worse when a patient's doctor or dentist does not know how to treat or prevent these ulcers leaving the patient frustrated and
+nearly unbearable.
+The situation is often made worse when a patient's doctor or dentist does not know how to

 We see many people who suffer from canker sores (mouth ulcers).
-In fact, canker sores are very common affecting nearly 20% of the
+In fact, canker sores are very

-The good news is that while much remains unknown about canker sores (mouth ulcers), inroads have been made into effectively
+The good news is that while much remains unknown about canker sores (mouth ulcers), inroads have

-preventing and treating these nuisances.
+been made into effectively preventing and treating these nuisances.

 The Difference Canker Sores (Mouth Ulcers) and Fever Blisters (Cold Sores)

 Often, canker sores (mouth ulcers) are confused with fever blisters (cold sores).
-While fever blisters and canker sores share several features
+While fever blisters and

-in common (such as the fact that both are very common, often recurrent, and can be very painful), there are important differences:
+canker sores share several features in common (such as the fact that both are very common, often recurrent, and can

 Canker Sores (Mouth Ulcers):